cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 to encode the local IP address of the client.
 As a result, APIs SHOULD NOT allow clients to provide the salt directly; see {{apis}} for API considerations.

-When sLen = 0, the PSS salt is empty and the resulting signature is deterministic.
+When sLenInBytes = 0, the PSS salt is empty and the resulting signature is deterministic.
 Such signatures may be useful for applications wherein the only desired source of entropy is the input message.
+Note, however, that this can be unsafe if the input message does not have sufficient entropy; see {{message-entropy}} for more details.

-Applications that use deterministic signatures SHOULD carefully analyze the security implications.
-When the required signature protocol is not clear, applications SHOULD default to randomized signatures, and the salted interface described in {{salted-interface}}
-SHOULD be used.
+Applications that use deterministic signatures SHOULD carefully analyze the security implications, taking into account the possibility of adversarially generated signer keys as described in {{message-entropy}}.
+When it is not clear whether an application requires deterministic or randomized signatures, applications SHOULD use randomized signatures, and the salted interface described in {{salted-interface}} SHOULD be used.

 ## Key Substitution Attacks